 Port Orchard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Port Orchard is a very ethnically-diverse city.
 The people who call Port Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orchard residents report their race to be White, followed by Asian.
-Important ancestries of people in Port Orchard include Irish, English, Norwegian, and European.
+Important ancestries of people in Port Orchard include Irish, English, European, and Norwegian.

 The most common language spoken in Port Orchard is English.
 Other important languages spoken here include Tagalog and Spanish.